vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

     // ...
 ```

 I believe the above solution is, honestly speaking, terrible.
 First of all, we are using `std::size_t`, which is not guaranteed to match the type of `Image::width`.
-To be (pendantically) correct, `decltype(std::declval<const Image&>().width)` should be used, which is verbose.
+To be (pedantically) correct, `decltype(std::declval<const Image&>().width)` should be used, which is verbose.
 Regardless, the code is still unnecessarily verbose - the amount of syntactic noise makes me wonder if the code is correct when I look at it, as there are more places where a defect could have been introduced.
 Finally, we lose `const`-correctness, including its safety and readability benefits.

 Obviously, `<algorithm>` comes to the rescue! ...right?
 Well, you be the judge: